 By taking an overly-sensitive level of caution about the types of metal that will interact with your pressure-treated lumber projects, you greatly reduce the possibility of a problem.
 By making sure that no improper connectors find their way into your treated woodworking plans, you can have peace of mind that your projects will be safe.

 One final note on this subject: a building inspector in Northern Utah has compiled a comprehensive website on the dangers of deck failures due to improper installation using pressure-treated lumber.
-Visit Michael Leavitt's site to learn more.
+Michael Leavitt's site may provide you with some help.